blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 ![](./images/InclusionDistance-vs-Voluntary-Exits.png)

-The figure illustrates two visible patterns:
+The figure contians two visible patterns:
 - When there are one or more voluntary exits within an epoch, the average inclusion distance `InclusionDistanceAvg` seems to take larger values, mostly *above* the `Average` line.
-- On the other hand, under same circumstances, the standard deviation of the inclusion distance `InclusionDistanceStdDeev` seems to take larger values, mostly *below* the `Average` line.
+- On the other hand, under same circumstances, the standard deviation of the inclusion distance `InclusionDistanceStdDev` seems to take larger values, mostly *below* the `Average` line.

 Our earlier analysis revealed an inverse relation between  `InclusionDistanceAvg` and  `InclusionDistanceStdDev`; thus, it is enough to focus only one of these results.
 Without loss of generality, we focused on the first observation and conduct formal statistical hypothesis testing.

 In order to be able to decide whether we could use parametric tests, we conducted Shapiro-Wilk test of normality.
-At threshold *p*-value of 0.01, for one of the subsamples (corresponding to the case where there are one or more voluntary exits), the normality was rejected.
+At threshold *p*-value of 0.01, for one of the subsamples (corresponding to the case where there are one or more voluntary exits), the null hypothesis for normality was rejected.
 Therefore, we continued with non-parametric Mann Whitney U test for comparison of sample means between two samples.

-Since *p*-value < 0.01, the null hypothesis was rejected.
+Mann Whitney U test gave *p*-value < 0.01, thus the null hypothesis (that the two samples have the same mean) was rejected.
-"The randomly selected `InclusionDistanceAvg` value of the first population (no voluntary exits) is considered to be *not* equal to the randomly selected `InclusionDistanceAvg` value of the second population (at least one voluntary exit).
+The randomly selected `InclusionDistanceAvg` value of the first population (no voluntary exits) is considered to be *not* equal to the randomly selected `InclusionDistanceAvg` value of the second population (at least one voluntary exit).
 Therefore, we can conclude that Voluntary exits are associated with increased average inclusion distance.

 ## Final Words